Elevated Heart Rate After Exercise? Here’s Why + What To Do About It

 #3: Drink More Water

-Drinking more water and staying well hydrated during your workout will help keep your plasma volume stable.
-As you become dehydrated, your plasma volume drops, which means that you have less blood pumping through your body to reach your muscles.
+Drinking more water and staying hydrated during your workout will help keep your plasma volume stable.
+As you become dehydrated, your plasma volume drops, which means that less blood pumps through your body to reach your muscles.

-Recalling back to the concept of cardiac output, when your stroke volume decreases (which happens if you have less blood pumped per heat), your heart rate has to increase in order to maintain the cardiac output your muscles need to fuel your exercise and recovery needs.
+Recalling the concept of cardiac output, when your stroke volume decreases (which happens if you have less blood pumped per heat), your heart rate has to increase in order to maintain the cardiac output your muscles need to fuel your exercise and recovery.

 #4: Check In With Your Doctor

-If you have been working out consistently for several months and find that you are still habitually experiencing a prolonged elevated heart rate after exercise, It’s a good idea to check in with your doctor.
+If you have been working out consistently for several months and are still habitually experiencing a prolonged elevated heart rate after exercise, it’s a good idea to check in with your doctor.

 An abnormal or poor heart rate recovery can be indicative of underlying cardiovascular issues and can increase your risk for future heart disease.

-To measure your heart rate recovery and get a better idea of what it should be, check out our article, What’s A Good Heart Rate Recovery?
+To measure your heart rate recovery and better understand what your target heart rate should be, check out this next guide:

 Leave a Comment